Vaccination vacations: how being jabbed will ease travel restrictions for millions

 Will testing still be required?

+Many countries require a negative test result from people arriving from the UK.
+But if your destination does not (eg, because you are vaccinated or they are relaxed) then there is no need to get one.
+No test is required solely to board a train, boat or plane leaving the UK.

-The arrangements will be as they are currently for “green list” arrivals: a pre-departure test and a single post-arrival PCR on the day of arrival or one of the two following days.
-Together, these tests are likely to cost £100 or more.
+The arrangements for return will be as they are currently for green list arrivals.
+You will need a “test-to-fly” before departure to the UK.
+A single post-arrival PCR is required on the day of arrival or one of the two following days; there is no need to self-isolate while you wait for the result.
+The government says: “Any positive results will be genomically sequenced to continue to manage the risk from importing variants.”

 Vaccinated travellers are not expected to take a second test on day eight, which is the standard for amber list arrivals.

-What happens to under 18s?
+What happens to under-18s?

 They will be allowed to avoid quarantine – which is just as well for families, as the vast majority of under-18s are unvaccinated.